-Meet the Real James Bond
+License to Bird: Meet the Real James Bond

-Bond lived in New Hampshire and England while growing up, and developed an accent that a colleague described as an “amalgam of New England, British, and upper-class Philadelphian.”
+Bond lived in New Hampshire and England while growing up, and developed an accent that a colleague described [PDF] as an “amalgam of New England, British, and upper-class Philadelphian.”
 After graduating from Cambridge, Bond returned to the U.S. to work as a banker, but his childhood interests in science and natural history spurred him to quit soon after and join an expedition to the Amazon to collect biological specimens for Philadelphia’s Academy of Natural Sciences.

 After that, and with no formal training in the field, he started working as an ornithologist at the Academy, and was “among the last of a traditional museum breed, the independently wealthy, nonsalaried curator, who lacked advanced university degrees.”
-Working at the museum, he became an authority on the bird species of the Caribbean, and his 1936 book, Birds of the West Indies, was considered the definitive guide to the region’s birds at the time.
+Working at the museum, Bond became an authority on the bird species of the Caribbean, and his 1936 book, Birds of the West Indies, was considered the definitive guide to the region’s birds at the time.

-In 1961, Bond was reading a London newspaper’s review of the latest edition of his book and found eyebrow-raising references to handguns, kinky sex and other elements of a life that sounded very unlike his.
-He and his wife Mary quickly learned that another James Bond was the hero of a series of novels by Ian Fleming, which were popular in the U.K. but just gaining notice in the U.S. Mary wrote to Fleming to jokingly chastise him for stealing her husband’s name for his “rascal” character.
+In 1961, Bond was reading a London newspaper’s review of the latest edition of his book and found eyebrow-raising references to handguns, kinky sex, and other elements of a life that sounded very unlike his.
+He and his wife Mary quickly learned that another James Bond was the hero of a series of novels by Ian Fleming, which were popular in the UK but just gaining notice in the U.S. Mary wrote to Fleming to jokingly chastise him for stealing her husband’s name for his “rascal” character.

 Fleming replied to explain himself: He was a birdwatcher and when he was living in Jamaica beginning work on his first spy novel, Birds of the West Indies was one of his bird “bibles.”
 He wanted his main character to have an ordinary, unassuming name, and when he was trying to drum one up, he remembered the author of the book he turned to so often.
-“It struck me that this name, brief, unromantic and yet very masculine, was just what I needed and so James Bond II was born,” he wrote to Mary.
-(He later called “James Bond” the “dullest name I’ve ever heard.”)
+“It struck me that this name, brief, unromantic and yet very masculine, was just what I needed and so James Bond II was born,” Fleming wrote to Mary.
+(Fleming later called “James Bond” the “dullest name I’ve ever heard.”)

-He told her that he understood if they were angry at the theft of Bond’s name, and suggested a trade.
+Fleming told Mary that he understood if they were angry at the theft of Bond’s name, and suggested a trade.
 “In return I can only offer your James Bond unlimited use of the name Ian Fleming for any purpose he may think fit,” he wrote.
 “Perhaps one day he will discover some particularly horrible species of bird which he would like to christen in an insulting fashion.”

 He also invited the Bonds to his home in Jamaica, which they took him up on a few years later.
 During the Bonds’ visit, Fleming gave James a copy of his latest novel, You Only Live Twice, inscribed with the message “To the real James Bond from the thief of his identity.”

-For the next few decades, until his death at the age of 89, Bond’s famous namesake caused him a few minor annoyances.
+For the next few decades, until his death at the age of 89, Bond’s famous namesake caused the ornithologist a few minor annoyances.
 Once, he was supposedly stopped at the airport because officials thought his passport was a fake, and the occasional bank teller would likewise think the same of his checks and refuse to cash them.